 This became a more viable option in the later light novels (and the third season) when it is revealed Bal Masqué's plan, as well as their new leader Yuji's, is to create a utopia called Xanadu where Crimson Denizens will not need to devour humans to sustain their existence, and even coexist peacefully with them.
 Considering how the series ends, The Empire wins.

 Seasonal Rot: For a lot of viewers the first season was well-received and thought of as a great start to the franchise.
 However, many felt that as the show went on it got progressively worse.
 Season 2 was criticized for beginning on a filler arc that lasted half the season, and not doing much to differentiate itself from season 1.
 It was the third season where many felt that Shakugan no Shana began to lose its touch.
-Many criticisms were aimed at Yuji fusing with the Snake of the Festival and becoming a much less likable character, the introduction of many new characters that had no development and added nothing to the show with some dying in their first fight scenes, and the Idiot Plot involved in the final battle.
+Many criticisms were aimed at Yuji fusing with the Snake of the Festival and becoming a much less likable character, the introduction of many new characters that had no development and added nothing to the show with some dying in their first fight scenes, the Idiot Plot involved in the final battle, and the ending that completely negates any consequences and has the two sides make up out of nowhere while Snake Yuji wins and pulls a Karma Houdini.
 Not helping matters for English dub fans is the Channel Hop from Geneon to Funimation causing everyone from season one being replaced, and many considered the Funimation cast to be inferior to the cast Geneon had.

 "Seinfeld" Is Unfunny: In the mid and late 2000's this was oneofmanyanime that achieved widespread popularity.
 Newer fans who try to watch this show however don't get what all the buzz was about.
 A lot of the tropes that this show popularized are now in tons of anime causing new viewers to find nothing special about this show.
 It is made even more apparent by the fact that one of its contemporaries Toradora! still enjoys widespread popularity and acclaim to this day and Shana herself is no longer the poster girl for the Tsundere trope.